gunnarfandrich/Sentinel/docs/Orin_Flashing.md

 > **NOTE**
 > It would be advised to simply install Ubuntu to a removable storage device (such as an SD card or USB drive) to avoid issues with installing to your main computer.
-A Live-CD cannot be used for flashing a Jetson due to its lack in storage capacity.'''
+A Live-CD cannot be used for flashing a Jetson due to its lack in storage capacity.

 ### Required Hardware
 Jetson Nano Developer Kit (variants are listed below)